23 Mar 2020

 It's not only dancers who benefit from calf rises.
 They're good for your proprioception (your awareness of your body in space) and your balance.
 They strengthen your ankles (a boon for such activities as soccer, football and rollerskating).
 They work all the little muscles in your foot.
 And they give you a lovely sculpted line.
 Best of all, they can be done anywhere you can (lightly) hold on to something about hip-height - the back of a chair works well.

-Here's a diagram and some FAQs prepared by our Artistic Health team to make your cald rises safe and effective
+Below is a diagram prepared by our Artistic Health team to make your calf rises safe and effective.

 This exercise can be done anywhere, as no equipment is required - you just have to have something to lightly place your hand on to help with balance.
 We prefer that you do not perform this exercise off a step!
 Try it with the back of a chair, a balcony railing or a kitchen bench.
 Happy rising!